Facilitator - Early Years

-Nikki currently leads Infants and Toddlers projects contracted by the Ministry of Education, and is undertaking an advanced leadership course.
-Nikki also supports culturally responsive practice through Pasifika programmes and Tapasā mahi.
+Nikki currently leads SELO projects contracted by the Ministry of Education, and undertook an advanced leadership course and a cultural capability course.
+Nikki supports culturally responsive practice through Pasifika programmes and Tapasā mahi.

 Nikki is a creative and clear communicator, who likes to weave story-telling into her mahi.
 She is a powerful role-model of life-long learning, she is driven by strong values and the desire to make a positive difference.
 She brings professionalism, respect, creativity, advocacy, integrity, energy, and heart to her work.